tuantla80/FastAPI-AWS-S3-Email-Payment/README.md

 - To create endpoints of the app
 - To define behavior on GET, POST, PUT, DELETE for different routes
 ### Schemas
-- To validate data and structures of request and response objects
+- To validate data and structures of request and response objects using pydantic

 ## 2. Authentication and Authorization
 ### JWT (JSON Web Token)